HaxeFlixel/flixel-docs/documentation/01_community/14-install-development-flixel.html.md

 2. [Installing OpenFl](http://haxeflixel.com/documentation/install-openfl/)

 If you are wanting to use the latest OpenFL code, depending on your target there are instructions for building on [OpenFl's main repositories](https://github.com/openfl/openfl#development-build).
+You do not have to use the latest OpenFL to use the dev branch of HaxeFlixel.

 HaxeLib lets you have multiple versions of a library like Flixel installed at a time.